 - To help pre-schoolers understand the concept of something little becoming big show a series of circles of ever-increasing sizes.
-These can be drawn on a paper or cut from coloured paper.
+These can be drawn on paper or cut from coloured paper.
 If desired, you can also print this template onto coloured paper.

 - Find a project that the children can do to help the church.
 They might make gifts for shut-ins or someone who is sick.
 They could collect food for the food pantry or clothing for someone in need.
-They might could letterbox evangelistic material or make a bulletin board encouraging people to attend church or some event.
+They might letterbox evangelistic material or make a bulletin board encouraging people to attend church or some event.

 - Make a prayer list and lead the children in prayer.
 This is one way that anyone, at any age, can help the church.

-- Make a fridge magnet by gluing a small magnet strip to the back of cardboard.
+- Make a fridge magnet by gluing a small magnet strip to the back of the cardboard.
 You can buy magnet strips at craft shops.
 Decorate the card with the words “Big things come from little things like mustard seeds” and glue a mustard seed to it.